entur/api-guidelines/guidelines.md

 ### 5.1 Language & Spelling
-- :eyes: You **MAY** allow clients to specify preferred language via Accept-Language header or query parameter
+- :eyes: You **MAY** allow clients to specify a preferred language via the `Accept-Language` header or a query parameter.
+- :eyes: You **MAY** return the `Content-Language` header to inform clients of language used in response.
+- :ballot_box_with_check: `Accept-Language` and `Content-Language` values **MUST** be valid [IETF BCP 47](https://en.wikipedia.org/wiki/IETF_language_tag) language tags.
+BCP 47 uses ISO 639-1 codes when available, and ISO 639-3 codes if no two-letter code exist.
+E.g. "en", not "eng".
+- :ballot_box_with_check: Macrolanguage tags (e.g., "no") **MUST NOT** be used - instead use the specific language variant (e.g., "nb" or "nn").

 - :eyes: British English spelling as defined in the Oxford English Dictionary **SHOULD** be used for consistency

 Example:
->GET /api/v1/info?lang=no
+>GET /api/v1/info
-Accept-Language: nob
+Accept-Language: nb

+>GET /api/v1/info?lang=nb

 ### 5.2 Date & Time